Form 8.3 - The Vanguard Group, Inc.: TI Fluid Systems plc

 |1,88

-Börse aktuell - Live TickerNach US-Notenbank-Entscheid: ATX letztlich kräftig im Plus -- DAX erzielt neuen Rekord und schließt deutlich fester -- Asiens Börsen schlußendlich höher
+Börse aktuell - Live TickerNach US-Notenbank-Entscheid: US-Börsen schließen deutlich fester -- ATX letztlich kräftig im Plus -- DAX erzielt neuen Rekord und schließt deutlich fester -- Asiens Börsen schlußendlich höher

 Der heimische und deutsche Aktienmarkt zogen am Donnerstag kräftig an.
-Die US-Börsen weisen im Donnerstagshandel deutliche Kursgewinne aus.
+Die US-Börsen wiesen im Donnerstagshandel deutliche Kursgewinne aus.
 Die asiatischen Börsen bewegten sich am Donnerstag auf positivem Terrain.